robert-claypool/dotfiles/README.md

   relevant tools as needed (e.g., Node.js, Python, Ruby, Go, etc.).
 - Custom aliases and functions are defined in separate files: ~/.bashrc_shared, ~/.bash_aliases, and ~/.local_aliases.
 Review them to familiarize yourself with available shortcuts.
-- The bootstrap script sets up Alacritty configuration.
-Make sure Alacritty is installed on your system.
 - Git configuration is set up by the bootstrap script.
 Review and adjust the settings as needed.
 - This setup includes configurations for Docker, Rancher Desktop, Neovim, NVM, kubectl, Angular CLI, and Terraform.
 Ensure you have these tools installed if you plan to use them.